aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

   - In order to REDEPLOY scopes, execute with DELETE mode to remove all scopes, modify the Network Access Analyzer JSON file, and then execute with CREATE_ANALYZE
 - Configure SCOPE_NAME_VALUE to specify the name tag which will be assigned to the scope.
 This tag is used to locate the scope for analysis
     >Default Value: naa-external-ingress - Initially set via CFT parameter
-- Configure EXCLUSIONS_FILE to specify exclusions which will be removed from output during the JSON to CSV conversion
+- Configure EXCLUSIONS_FILE to specify exclusions which will be removed from output during JSON data parsing
     >Default Value: naa-exclusions.csv - Initially set via CFT parameter
 - Configure SCOPE_FILE to specify the file which will contain the Network Access Analyzer scope to be deployed
     >Default Value: naa-scope.json